Authentic Lessons for 21st Century Learning

 60 Minute(s)

-Display slide 22.
-Pass out a copy of the Organ Donation Flyer Instructions and Rubric to each student.
+Distribute the Organ Donation Flyer Instructions and Rubric in your LMS.
 Have students complete their Preflections by researching information on organ donation and creating a social media flyer to share with others through a Twitter, Instagram, or Facebook post.
 The flyer should connect data they found with their knowledge of how organ matches are determined.
+Have students use PosterMyWall to create their flyer.

 Resources